sebkur/prototype-fund-projects/README.md

 Since 2017, the [Prototype Fund](https://prototypefund.de/en/) financially supports open source projects in Germany.
 But there hasn't been a way to get a quick overview of all the amazing projects.
 So I compiled this list.

 If there are mistakes in this document, I am sorry.
 Please open [an issue](https://github.com/jfilter/prototype-fund-projects/issues) or a pull request.
-Also, you are more than welcome to improve or add information.
+Also, you are more than welcome to improve or add missing information.
 Thanks!

 ## Round #2 (01.09.2017 – 28.02.2018)

 ### Metawahl

-* Analysis of Different “Wahl-O-Mat” (Decision Aid for Elections)
+* An Historical Analysis of “Wahl-O-Mat” Systems (Decision Aid for German State and Federal Elections)
 * Demo/Website: https://metawahl.de
 * Code: https://github.com/ciex/metawahl
 * Status: Releasing